Supermac30/PID-Accelerated-TD-Learning/README.md

 This builds on the work of Farahmand and Ghavamzadeh [1] in an RL setting.

 [1] A.M.
 Farahmand and Mohammad Ghavamzadeh, “PID Accelerated Value Iteration Algorithm,” International Conference on Machine Learning (ICML), 2021.

+Potential Improvements:
+    - Find V_pi exactly using a linear program.